The dirty dozen: 12 reasons why you aren’t getting more referrals

 Written by Phil Bray on 01/11/18

-There are many reasons why the best type of new enquiry is an introduction from an existing client:
+There are many reasons why the best type of new enquiries are financial referrals from an existing client:

 - There’s probably an immediate need